bazel-xcode/xchammer/Docs/XCHammerOverview.md

 ## Project Configuration Aspect

-In addition to colelcting metadata about each rule, it collects ad-hoc Xcode configuration data that each target needs.
+In addition to collecting metadata about each rule, it collects ad-hoc Xcode configuration data that each target needs.
 For basic usage, the `xcode_project` rule in instantiated quite simply, for example:
 ```